About the college

 Library and IT services

-St Catherine's College has one of the largest college libraries, comprising 60,000 volumes and easy access to electronic library resources.
-The Social Science Library, Bodleian Law Library, English Faculty Library are also located next to the college site.
+Catz has one of the largest college libraries, comprising 60,000 volumes and easy access to electronic library resources.
+The Social Science Library, Bodleian Law Library and English Faculty Library are also located next to the college site.

 Sport, music and college facilities

-St Catherine’s is situated close to the city centre, the Science Area, and many University Faculties.
+Catz is situated close to the city centre, the Science Area, and many University faculties.
 This is a college at the heart of the University but surrounded by meadows, parks and water - a truly superb location with a distinctly rural feel.

 Facilities for students with disabilities

-St Catherine’s has excellent access and facilities for students with disabilities.
-It can offer easy wheelchair access to virtually all areas, including computer rooms, the dining hall, and student common rooms.
+Catz has excellent access and facilities for students with disabilities.
+There is easy wheelchair access to virtually all areas, including graduate accommodation, the dining hall, MCR and Ainsworth Graduate Centre.

-The focus of graduate life in the college is the St Catherine's Middle Common Room (MCR), which is situated in a quiet part of the college, and comprises a lounge, bar, television room and private courtyard garden.
+The focus of graduate life in the college is the Middle Common Room (MCR) on the top floor of the Ainsworth Graduate Centre.
 With over 400 members of many different nationalities, it is one of the liveliest and most stimulating in Oxford.

 This college accepts graduate students for the following courses: